-Not all nonprofit corporations last forever.
-Among other possibilities, a nonprofit may close because it’s no longer able to get necessary funding, the directors or members have irreconcilable differences, or the organization simply decides that it has met its goals and no longer needs to exist.
-Whatever the underlying reason, if you choose to close down a New York nonprofit corporation, you’ll need to go through a process called dissolution.
+A nonprofit may close because the directors or members have irreconcilable differences, the organization simply decides that it has met its goals and no longer needs to exist, or it's no longer able to get necessary funding.
+Whatever the underlying reason, you will need to go through a process called dissolution if you choose to close down a New York nonprofit corporation.
 Dissolution requires a vote or other formal authorization, the filing of key documents with government agencies, and a group of other tasks collectively known as winding up the corporation.

 The steps for closing a nonprofit organization will vary depending on several basic facts.
 Bearing that in mind, this article is limited in the following ways:

 Regarding the last point: New York law distinguishes four main types of nonprofit corporation, which it calls Type A, Type B, Type C, and Type D. The type of your nonprofit depends on the purpose for which it was formed.
 This article focuses on rules that apply to Type-B nonprofits, which are nonprofits formed for charitable, educational, religious, scientific, literary, or cultural purposes, or for the prevention of cruelty to children or animals.